 Alternatively, you may find yourself unable to progress until you take a specific route.
 These situations are often inescapable because, just like in Super Mario Bros., the screen only scrolls right.
 This has the potential to lead to many inconvenient situations wherein you scroll a path you intended to take off-screen, ensuring you can’t get to it unless you expend a life.

 I admit I like the idea behind the Poison Mushrooms, but having to memorize what they look like with various color palettes is annoying.
 It doesn’t help that they look similar to 1-Up Mushrooms in underground areas, potentially resulting in many accidental deaths or missed opportunities to gain an advantage.
-In later versions, Poison Mushrooms take on an obviously harmful appearance, placing the onus on the player to avoid falling into such an obvious trap.
+In later versions, Poison Mushrooms take on an overtly harmful appearance, so if the player attempts to collect them, they are appropriately punished for their shortsighted decision making.
 One could argue this takes some of the challenge out of the game, but I would argue the level design, being as malevolent as it is, doesn’t really need that extra help.

 Speaking of which, one aspect I don’t like is that levels are occasionally designed in a way to make collecting power-ups detrimental.
 In some situations, Mario or Luigi can get a power-up only for the player to realize they don’t have enough clearance with which to make a jump.
 In these situations, their character’s head would hit the ceiling, causing him to fall into a bottomless pit.
 There are even some cases in which a Super Star prevents Mario or Luigi from jumping on enemies.
 This is because when invincible, they fall through the enemies instead of bouncing on them.
 This aspect would work if the core gameplay revolved around using each form wisely.
 As it stands, players are naturally inclined to get a Fire Flower and keep it for as long as possible so they have a viable means of defense.
 By telling players they need their character’s small form to proceed, they’re effectively being punished for being too good at the game.